Co-author Dhayana Sena

 If you′re planning to take a credit card for overseas trips, it pays to do a bit of forward thinking to help minimize additional credit card fees.
-Thinking about where and how you will use your credit card while on vacation is important to help get maximum benefit and minimum hip pocket pain.
+Thinking about where and how you will use your credit card while on holiday is important to help get maximum benefit and minimum hip-pocket pain.
 The last thing you want to do is come home to credit card fees that could easily have been avoided with a little forethought.

 Credit card fees to account for while you’re travelling